andrey-pohilko/registry-cli/README.md

 ```
   registry.py -l user:pass -r https://example.com:5000 --delete --tags-like "snapshot-" --keep-tags "stable" "latest"
 ```
-The last parameter is also available as regexp option with "--keep-tags-like".
+The last parameter is also available as regexp option with `--keep-tags-like`.

 Delete all tags for particular image (e.g. delete all ubuntu tags):